Stamp Out Smoking

 Fifty years ago, the first Surgeon General’s Report on Smoking and Health revealed that smoking cigarettes raises your risk of developing several diseases.
 Since then, smoking rates have declined, saving millions of lives.
 But at the same time, more than 20 million Americans have died too soon because of smoking.
 And more than 3,200 children under age 18 smoke their first cigarette every day as a result of tobacco industry marketing and other influences.

 We know a lot more than we used to about the dangers of tobacco smoke.
 “When you smoke, you inhale thousands of hazardous chemicals,” explains Dr. Michele Bloch, a tobacco control expert at NIH.
 “They travel all around inside your body and cause damage to numerous parts.”

 Cigarette smoke can quickly damage delicate lung tissue.
 It doesn’t have a chance to heal when it’s exposed to smoke day after day.
 The result can be a wide range of deadly lung conditions, such as emphysema and chronic bronchitis.

 The chemicals from tobacco smoke travel from the lungs into the bloodstream.
-They damage your heart and blood vessels to cause problems, such as heart disease and stroke.
+They damage your heart and blood vessels to cause The system of heart and vessels that circulates blood through the body. problems, such as heart disease and stroke.
 Cardiovascular disease kills over 800,000 people a year nationwide.